 Founder, Beast Creative · Chiang Mai, Thailand

-The short version: I connect dots others miss, I design things people want, and I ship.
+The short version: I connect dots others miss, I design things people want (from the product to the brand to the message), and I ship.

 I've had real success in physical products — products that have sold 500,000+ units, generated millions in revenue, and been featured in major media globally.
 So why transition?